 Probably owing to the fact that manufacturers don’t warranty VCT in garages, I was unable to find VCT load capacities.
 Plenty of people have used VCT in their garage and parked cars on it.
 Just imagine parking a car on a vinyl kitchen floor.
 It’s like that.

 VCT will fail if the floor is not perfectly clean and free of oil.
-Use crack filling compound on cracks, cement repair mix or crack filler on contraction joints, and concrete topping on pitting.
-Grind down rough spots with a cement grinder.
+Use crack filling compound on cracks, concrete repair mix or crack filler on contraction joints, and concrete topping on pitting.
+Grind down rough spots with a masonry grinder.

 VCT is somewhat softer than plastic tiles but less soft than rubber.

-VCT is cleaned with broom and then a mop and soapy water.
+Clean VCT with a broom and then a mop with soapy water.
 VCT has to be re-waxed and buffed.

 VCT interlocking floor tiles cost between $0.66 and $1.05 per square foot.